lightward/mechanic-tasks/docs/find-duplicate-skus/README.md

-# Find all Exact Duplicate SKUs
+# Find duplicate SKUs

 Tags: Products, SKU

-This task scans your entire product library for Exact Match Duplicate SKU's and outputs a list of duplicate SKU's found.
+This task scans your entire product list, looking for duplicate SKUs using exact matching, and returning the list of duplicate SKUs (and the associated product variant IDs) if any are found.
-The report only contains one version of each SKU.
-The report is limited to 500 iterations of 250 variants (125,000 variants).
-Empty SKUs will appear once.

 * View in the task library: [usemechanic.com/task/find-duplicate-skus](https://usemechanic.com/task/find-duplicate-skus)
 * Task JSON, for direct import: [task.json](../../tasks/find-duplicate-skus.json)